 Skip to content

-The ndbd, ndb_mgmd, mysqld sections each represent nodes in the cluster, one section per node.
-One can specify default sections like this:
+The sections ndbd, ndb_mgmd and mysqld each represent nodes in the cluster.
+Each of these can be specified multiple times.
+To avoid repetition, one can specify default sections like this:

 [ndbd default]